MSafter/voicecontrolled-smarthome/README.md

 <pre>$ sudo make install</pre>

 **Dictionary and Languagemodel for Sphinx**

 Sphinx needs at least a dictionary (.dic) and a language model (.lm) file to validate your audio imput.
 You can create those file <a href="http://www.speech.cs.cmu.edu/tools/lmtool-new.html">here</a>
-If you have created your dictionary and language model, specify the location of those files in the <pre>pihome.conf</pre> file.
-Otherwise you will get the following error message after runnning the python script <pre>pihome.py</pre>:
+If you have created your dictionary and language model, specify the location of those files in the **pihome.conf** file.
+Otherwise you will get the following error message after runnning the python script **pihome.py**:
 * RuntimeError: new_Decoder returned -1

 # Installation